Grouped Frequency Tables

 Other Types of Frequency Table

-- A cumulative frequency table is a frequency table that has another column which keeps a running total of the frequencies.
+A cumulative grouped frequency table is a grouped frequency table that has another column which keeps a running total of the frequencies.